iamabrom/IGA_SoftAppliance/README.md

 This project includes a soft appliance based on a LAMP stack, using CentOS 7.
 The soft appliance is distributed as an Open Virtual Appliance (OVA) image.
 This will contain everything needed to build out a development/learning environment, including the open source OrangeHRM application to serve as the authoritative source of truth for identities.
 If using in a production environment some additional configurations will be required based on the business needs and existing infrastructure.

 This software appliance DOES NOT contain any IGA software pre-installed.
-The soft appliance is designed to run IGA platforms such as SailPoint IIQ, RSA IGL, One Identity: Identity Manager, OpenIAM, Soffid, or Core Security- Access, Provisioning, & Identity Suite; as examples.
+The soft appliance is designed to run IGA platforms such as SailPoint IIQ, RSA IGL, One Identity: Identity Manager, or Core Security- Access, Provisioning, & Identity Suite; as examples.
+The previously mentioned examples do require licensing, please reach out to those vendors if needed.
+You can also use free and/or open source platforms such as OpenIAM (__www.openiam.com__) or Soffid (__www.soffid.com/__).

 ## Deployment

 #### _Enterprise_
 Within an enterprise environment, using bare metal, it is recommended to use ESXi/vSphere, Xen, or Proxmox.
 If Hyper-V is preferred, then you will need to leverage a 3rd tool to convert the OVA to a VHD format.
 Using Hyper-V is not recommended or supported at the moment.
+You can also also leverage the AWS CLI to deploy the OVA to an EC2 instance.
+Navigate here for guidance: __https://aws.amazon.com/ec2/vm-import/__

 #### _Lab Environment_
 If used as an isolated learning/lab environment VirtualBox or VMware Workstation Player should be used.
 VirtualBox is preferred and recommended.

 #### _Default Usernames/Passwords_
-All default usernames and passwords are included within the Description of the OVA image.
+All default usernames and passwords are included within the Description of the OVA image itself.
+It is also avaiabble in the _readme.txt_ file on the desktop.
 All passwords should be changed immediately if this is being deployed within an enterprise.
 It is also recommended to changed default usernames/passwords even if only being used locally or within a lab environment.

 #### _Default VM Configs_
 The default settings for the soft appliance are as follows; change accordingly as needed